labex-labs/open-source-labs/css/30-seconds-of-css/lab-focus-within/step1.md

 `index.html` and `style.css` have already been provided in the VM.

 To change the appearance of a form when any of its child elements are focused, use the pseudo-class `:focus-within` to apply styles to the parent element.
 For example, in the given HTML code, if any of the input fields are focused, the `form` element will have a green background.
 To apply styles to the child elements, use appropriate CSS selectors like `label` and `input`.
-Here's an updated version of the code:

 ```html
 <form>